Your browser version is outdated. We recommend that you update your browser to the latest version.

 Merging painted brushstrokes with drawn marks while adding and erasing layers, Colvin finds inspiration in how we consume images, often now mediated through cell phone cameras (...) he deconstructs everyday patterns and digitization found in technology to its base shapes and colors to focus on movement and energy in works that become transcendent."

-- Jennifer Jankauskas, Curator of Art, Montgomery Museum of Fine Arts
+- Jennifer Jankauskas, Curator of Art, Arkansas Museum of Fine Arts

 Colvin has developed a practice of painting that is both challenging and seductive, using a hybrid of figurative and abstract approaches to create delicate, fantastic, and concrete spaces - the immediate and intimate nature of drawing infusing his paintings with an hypnotic mix of familiarity and mystery.
 The artist’s recent work for new way to forget continues what critic Cinque Hicks described in Art in America as his “naked search for new answers to old questions.